FTBTeam/docs/docs/mods/suite/Quests/Developer/Styling/index.md

 Well!
 Wasn't that fun.
 Now we know all about properties.
 As you can tell, the colour and icon properties are pretty powerful!

 Now we get onto the fun stuff.
 How do you use this in quests?
-Well as we said above it's all configured in the `ftb_quests_theme.txt`
+Well, as we said above, it's all configured in the `ftb_quests_theme.txt`

 As of right now, the quest themes system supports the following values